YuvaanshKapila/EcoScan/README.md

 Scan barcodes or receipts

-View sustainability insights and alternative suggestions
+View sustainability insights and  suggestions

 Scans are stored in Supabase for tracking